 You should always read the label on any chemicals you use in the workplace and follow the directions for use.
-In addition, you must follow your employer’s agreed ways of working to ensure everybody’ safety.
+In addition, you must follow your employer’s agreed ways of working to ensure the safety of yourself and others.
 This is especially relevant when handling clinical waste and contaminated linen to prevent the spread of infection.
-Your employer must perform risk assessment around the use of hazardous substances and provide policies and procedures for handling them safely.
+Your employer must perform a risk assessment around the use of hazardous substances and provide policies and procedures for storing, handling and disposing them safely.